Xander Bogaerts is no third wheel among AL's best young shortstops

 The Astros, whose 46-24 record remains the best in baseball despite dropping two of three games to the Red Sox, got home runs from Correa, Jake Marisnick and George Springer.
 And the Red Sox held a one-run lead when left fielder Andrew Benintendi threw out a runner at the plate in the eighth inning and catcher Christian Vazquez ended the game by nailing rookie Derek Fisher in an attempted steal of second base.

 But nobody shined brighter than Bogaerts, who belted a solo homer to straightaway center field in the first inning, then hit a two-run shot to left field in the sixth.
-Bogaerts broke an 0 for 14 funk and doubled his season home run total while also flashing the kind of power that would make him as complete a hitter as there is in the league.
+Bogaerts broke an 0-for-14 funk and doubled his season home run total while also flashing the kind of power that would make him as complete a hitter as there is in the league.

 "I hate hitting a home run first at-bat, because then they'll start pitching me tougher," Bogaerts said with the endearing naivety of an All-Star who believes an opposing pitcher would ever overlook him.
 "But I got lucky that I was able to get another one in there."